 I am a highly qualified and motivated Counselling Psychologist (CPsychol) and a registered Practitioner Psychologist with the Health and Care Professions Council (HCPC).
-I offer confidential one to one counselling and psychotherapy to people in the Falirk, Stirlingshire and East Lothian areas.
-Furthermore, I am qualified to supervise Practitioner Psychologists, Trainee Psychologists and Counsellors in the surrounding area.
+I offer confidential one to one counselling and psychotherapy online.
+Furthermore, I am qualified to supervise Practitioner Psychologists, Trainee Psychologists and Counsellors.

 There are a multitude of issues and concerns that may prompt any person, of any background, in any situation, to seek out a psychologist.
 These may include experiences of helplessness, feelings of distress, confusion, or stagnation personally or professionally.
 Often, people feel stuck and unable to address their difficulties alone; this helplessness is a universal human trait, however, it can be lessened through talking therapy.